skills17/euroskills-web-development-2023/src/modules/module-d/INSTRUCTIONS.md

 - A text input field for the user to enter a message.
 - A button to clear the text input.
-- A button to send the message to the chatbot.
+- A button to send the message to the chatbot for the current conversation or create a new conversation if it's the first one.
 - An area to display the response from the chatbot.
 - A button to start a new conversation with the chatbot.